lellky/howto-magic-mirror/the-new-version.md

 This bit changes from year to year.
 I installed Raspbian 64 bit version on my Pi 4 Model B and this is what has to be done to get it to work in kiosk mode.
 Thanks to [Sanjay](https://read.sanjaysikdar.dev/raspberry-pi-zero-2w-kiosk)!

-### Update the system

-`sudo apt update && sudo apt upgrade` and `sudo reboot` to get the latest and greatest of the software.

 ### Configuration

 After that the Pi must be configured to boot into CLI-mode and log in `sudo raspi-config`.
 Choose System options -> Boot / Auto Login -> B2 Console Autologin
+Set X11 instead of Wayland: Advanced Options -> A7 Wayand -> W1 X11

+Also set the logging to volatile (for less wear on the SD card) in System Options -> S10 Logging -> Volatile

+Then reboot.

+### Update the system

+`sudo apt update && sudo apt upgrade` and `sudo reboot` to get the latest and greatest of the software.

 ### Software that is needed